-9.0 2023 CAPITAL PROJECTS
+9.0 2024 CAPITAL PROJECTS

-- Water System Upgrades consisted of the replacement of a 300mm flow meter at the Crawford Reservoir. - Completion of water main looping (340m) between 2nd Avenue NW and Devon Street to improve water quality and fire flow. - New software and hardware were purchased by the Town to replace the existing SCADA system.
-The project was on-going through 2023 with information and graphics migration to the new PC terminals.
+- Water System Upgrades consisted of the replacement of a 300mm flow meter at the Crawford Reservoir. - Installation of a backup generator at the Crawford Hill Reservoir. - Completion of water main looping (340m) between 2nd Avenue NW and Devon Street to improve water quality and fire flow. - New software and hardware were purchased by the Town to replace the existing SCADA system.
+The project was on-going through 2024 with information and graphics migration to the new PC terminals.
 A full revamp of the water system on the SCADA is anticipated.